Skip to content

 2. Initialize a new project

-This will install the necessary dependencies and create a jux.config.ts file in your project root.
+This will install the necessary dependencies, create a jux.config.ts and postcss.config.js files in your project root.

 Terminal

-In jux.config.ts, specify the paths to your source files.
-Jux will scan and parse these files to generate the CSS file.
+The previous step created jux.config.ts, which specifies the paths to your source files.
+Jux will scan and parse these files to generate the CSS.

 jux.config.ts